 The Field Officer paid many visits to Cathy’s home, and managed to convince her mum that Cathy should be receiving an education.
 Finally Cathy enrolled at Morning Star, in May 2017.
 She’d been out of school for around 18 months and her grades were low – only around Grade 1 level – and at first she hated this new setting too.
 She was angry, disruptive, used lots of foul language, bullied the little kids and got into fights with the big ones.
 She didn’t know how to sit still in a classroom and learn, and her anxiety and anger were too overwhelming to allow her to do so anyway.

 MSCC staff didn’t give up on her.
 It was the school counsellor who first got through.
 Someone who listened.
 Someone who listened when Cathy said she hated being used as ‘bait’ on the buses to sell incense sticks, and who sent the field officer to persuade Cathy’s mum to make it stop.

 Gradually Cathy began to settle.
 Two healthy meals a day, consistent care and someone who listened.
 Slowly seeds of transformation began to germinate.

-After little more than a year, Cathy’s grades are already back up at Grade 3 level.
-Her concentration has improved, she is less disruptive, she listens to the counsellor.
-At a recent school concert Cathy took part in a dance performance, at which she excelled.
+After little more than a year, Cathy’s grades were already back up at Grade 3 level.
+Her concentration improved, she was less disruptive, she listened to the counsellor.
+At a school concert Cathy took part in a dance performance, at which she excelled.

 Cathy doesn’t have a birth certificate – which will cause all sorts of problems for her citizenship and access to services as she gets older.
 But MSCC are working with her parents to get her one.
 No doubt there is still a long road ahead, but Cathy’s future already looks brighter.